-The type of Smoker that works for you can depend on a few factors
+The kind of Smoker that works for you can depend on a few factors

 - Fuel Source

-The first thing to consider is if you live in a very close community, such as a condo, you may run into issues because true to their name, they produce smoke.
-A lot more than your average grill.
+The first thing to consider when buying a smoker is how dense is your community.
+If you are in a condominium, you may run into issues because true to their name, they produce a lot of smoke.
+Far more than your average grill.
 It is not the kind of thing that you would want to leave your windows open if you have it close to your house.
-Because of this, you may want to check to see if you are allowed to have a smoker in your community.
+Because of this, you may want to check to see if you are allowed to have a smoker in your community, especially if you have a very active Home Owners Association.

-Now that you have decided to get an outdoor barbecue smoker, consider how much time and effort you are looking to put into this effort.
-Some smokers require charcoal and wood and if you are doing a 12 hour cook, then you may need to be very dedicated to keeping temperature consistent (manually) and tending to the charcoal.
+Now that you have decided to get an outdoor BBQ smoker, consider how much time and effort you are looking to put into this hobby.
+Some smokers require charcoal and barbecue firewood and if you are doing a 12 hour cook, then you may need to be very dedicated to keeping temperature consistent (manually) and tending to the coals.

 There are other types of smokers, electric for example, that will keep the temperature even throughout the day and there is very little needed in the way of adding pellets or chips.